PersoniousPrince/Portfolio/README.md

 # Portfolio
-This is a website portfolio that updates with the projects, activities, and things that I do related to Physics, Mathematics, Computer Science, and etc.
+This repository contains my main personal portfolio website along with any new projects I care to put within it.
+Regards STEM and Business in addition to technical information.